stacks-network/stacks-core/sip/sip-003-peer-network.md

 2. The receiver chooses up to 128 neighbors it knows about and replies to the sender with them as a `Neighbors` message.
-It provides the hashes of their session public keys (if known) as a hint to the sender, which the sender may use to further authenticate future neighbors (but this is optional).
+It provides the hashes of their session public keys (if known) as a hint to the sender, which the sender may use to further authenticate future neighbors.
+3. The sender sends `Handshake` messages to a subset of the replied neighbors, prioritizing neighbors that are not known to the sender or have not been recently contacted.
+4. The various neighbors contacted reply either `HandshakeAccept`, `HandshakeReject`, or `Nack` messages.
+The sender updates its frontier with knowledge gained from the `HandshakeAccept` messages.

 On success, the sender peer adds zero or more of the replied peer addresses to its frontier set.
-The receiver does nothing.
+The receiver and its contacted neighbors do nothing but update their metrics for the sender.

 If the sender receives an invalid `Neighbors` reply with more than 128 addresses, the sender should blacklist the receiver.